Doctelligence/doctelligence.github.io/roadmap.md

 ---

 ## Phase 1: Foundation and Proof of Concept

 ## 📅 Event Participation
-- **Speaker at the Summit on Responsible Decentralized Intelligence—Future of Decentralization and AI**, hosted by Berkeley RDI on August 6, 2024, at the Verizon Center, Cornell Tech Campus, Roosevelt Island, NYC.
+- **Speaker at the Summit on Responsible Decentralized Intelligence – The Future of Decentralization and AI**, hosted by Berkeley RDI on **August 6, 2024**, at the Verizon Center, Cornell Tech Campus, Roosevelt Island, NYC.
   - [Visit Berkeley RDI Event Page](https://rdi.berkeley.edu/events/decentralizationaisummit)

 ## 👥 Team Building
-- Recruit key founders, advisors, and experts with expertise in blockchain, AI/ML, federated learning, privacy-preserving technologies, and systems architecture.
+- Assemble a core team of founders, advisors, and domain experts specializing in blockchain, AI/ML, federated learning, privacy-preserving technologies, and systems architecture to guide project direction and ensure technical excellence.

-## 📄 Whitepaper and Technical Specification
+## 📄 Whitepaper and Technical Specifications
-- Collaborate with specialists for comprehensive input on design and technical specifications.
+- Collaborate with industry specialists to draft a detailed whitepaper and technical specifications, providing a solid foundation for the project's vision, architecture, and long-term goals.

-## 🧪 Demo (Prototype)
+## 🧪 Prototype Development
-- Develop and deploy smart contracts for the DIN protocol as a proof of concept, demonstrating the feasibility of decentralized AI training and reward issuance.
+- Develop and deploy smart contracts for the **DIN Protocol** as a proof of concept, showcasing decentralized AI training and reward issuance.
- This prototype aims to validate the core functionality of the system, showcasing its potential and laying the groundwork for future scalability and full implementation.
+  - This prototype will validate core functionalities, demonstrate the project's feasibility, and set the stage for future scalability and full implementation.

-## 💰 Seed (1st Fundraise)
+## 💰 Seed Fundraising (1st Round)
-- Raise initial capital to develop the testnet (MVP), build a lean development team, and establish the foundation for core network technologies.
+- Secure initial funding to develop the testnet (MVP), build a lean and efficient development team, and establish the technical foundation for core network infrastructure.

 ---

-## Phase 2: Testnet (MVP) Development
+## Phase 2: MVP Development

-## 🔗 Testnet (MVP) Development
+## 🔗 MVP Development
 - Optimize blockchain architecture and smart contracts for efficient reward issuance, model training, and integration with edge nodes for on-device federated learning.
 - Integrate privacy-preserving techniques like Zero-Knowledge Proofs (ZKPs) and Homomorphic Encryption (HE) to ensure secure, privacy-focused model training and aggregation across decentralized participants.